oneconvergence/dkube-examples/insurance/monitoring/monitoring.md

 Click on Start for the specific monitor on Modelmonitor dashboard.
    - Modelmonitor can only be started in 'ready' state.
    - It can be stopped anytime.
 Previous data will not be erased.

+### 8. Data Generation
+ - Go to the IDE and open `workspace/insurance/insurance/monitoring/data_generation.ipynb`
+ - Provide the details manually in the second cell.
+ - Run all cells.